 What about the disadvantages of private health insurance?
 The only downside is that you have to pay for it out of your own pocket.

 If you’ve ever had group health insurance covered by an employer, you know there are some obvious advantages and disadvantages.
 A big plus is that the company pays for the policy.
 On the negative side, an employee does not typically have the option to customise the policy according to his or her individual needs.
 And if you leave your job, you’ll lose the coverage.
+If you are legally working in Thailand you will be eligible to recieve health benefits from the Social Security System, however if you wish to access internationaly acclaimed hospital care and doctors you will need private health insurance.

 What about the not-so-obvious advantages to employee health insurance in Thailand?
 If the company you work for is large enough, you may be covered for pre-existing conditions.
 This is a major benefit to those who have chronic diseases or health problems.